 Style, Storage, and Symmetry – Oh My!

 They settled on the Shaker-Style Dayton cabinet in the Painted White finish.
-We all felt that the clean lines of the Dayton door and the purity of the Painted White finish would not only match the white appliances they were planning to keep, but would also meld with the existing architecture found in the rest of the home and help create that quaint, farmhouse aesthetic we were striving to achieve.
+We all felt that the clean lines of the Dayton door and the purity of the Painted White finish would match the white appliances they were planning to keep.
+They would also meld with the existing architecture to help create that quaint, farmhouse aesthetic we were striving to achieve.

 On the upper cabinetry, mullion doors (which closely resembled the existing window above the sink) were used to satisfy the husband’s desire for glass.
 A staggered height over the range created interest, and a custom hutch-style pantry provided the closed storage and unique, rustic appeal the wife longed for.